Being authentic means different things to different people. This post is entirely about my views about me being authentic, nothing more.

 Not false or imitation, real, actual; true to one’s own personality, spirit, or character.

 Being genuine, for me, means being real and showing up fully as myself.

 Being Authentic for Me

 At the tender age of fifteen, I remember sharing with a handful of friends how important it was for me to live an authentic life.
-I never wanted to appear as someone I wasn’t nor to be liked nor accepted as someone I wasn’t.
-I NEEDED to live true to myself.
+I never wanted to appear as someone I wasn’t nor to be liked—or accepted—as someone I wasn’t.
+I needed to live true to myself.

-Comes to find out it’s a high calling in a world which always shouts to us how we “should” be.
+I came to discover this is a high calling in a world which always shouts to us how we should be.